sirupsen/zk/README.md

 Currently `zk` only supports Vim natively. `zk` augments your editor with various scripts to help extract further value.

-`zks`.
-Full-text search (top-right pane in screenshot above) over all your notes, using `sqlite`.
-Updates automatically.
+`zks`. `fzf`-enabled full-text search (top-right pane in screenshot above) over all your notes, using `sqlite`.
+The index updates automatically based on file modification.
+See the `FZF_DEFAULT_OPTS` below for various key-bindings you can use to open splits, copy to clipboard, etc.  directly from here.

-`zkt`.
-List tags.
-Pressing enter on a tag will show you notes with that tag.
+`zkt`. `fzf`-enabled tag browser.
+Pressing enter on a tag will show you notes with that tag.  notes, using `sqlite`.
+See the `FZF_DEFAULT_OPTS` below for various key-bindings you can use to open splits, copy to clipboard, etc. directly from here.

+`zkt-raw`.
+Raw list of tags sorted by totals.
+Useful for other analysis.
+Used by `zkt`.

 `zkn`.
 Create a new note, with an appropriate prefix.